kekearif/swiftui-mvvm-coordinator/README.md

 }

 ```
-This propety is then used in the *CoordinatorView*
+This propety is then used in the *CoordinatorView*.

 ```swift
 var body: some View {